 Selected solo exhibitions include Lay of My Land, Magasin III Museum for Contemporary Art, Stockholm (2011); Schaulager, Basel (2008); Small Liberties, Whitney Museum of American Art, New York (2006); Personal Programs, Deichtorhallen, Hamburg (1999); Living Units, Museum fur Gegenwartskunst, Basel (1996); The A-Z Travel Trailer Units, Louisiana Museum of Modern Art, Humlebæk (1996); San Francisco Museum of Modern Art (1995); and Three Living Systems, Carnegie Museum of Art, Pittsburgh (1994).
 From 2005–2007, Zittel was the subject of Critical Space, a major touring survey exhibition at The Contemporary Arts Museum, Houston, which traveled to New Museum, New York, Albright-Knox Art Gallery, Buffalo, Museum of Contemporary Art, Los Angeles, and Vancouver Art Gallery.

 Her work has been featured in numerous group exhibitions including Istanbul Biennial (2019); two Whitney Biennials (2004, 1995); Documenta X (1997); Skulptur Projekte Münster (1997); and two Venice Biennales (1995, 1993); among others.

 Zittel is the co-founder and director of High Desert Test Sites, a Joshua Tree-based nonprofit arts organization, which she began in 2002.
-Its next iteration, HDTS 2020: The Guests of Hotel Palenque, will take place this September.
+Its next iteration, HDTS 2021: The Guests of Hotel Palenque, will take place in Spring 2021.
 Learn more about the project here.